Lsuantah/MechaCar_Statistical_Analysis_with_R/README.md

 ![start1](https://user-images.githubusercontent.com/75961117/120877953-41323b80-c587-11eb-945a-e2393d88a6bb.PNG)

 Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

+The Vehicle weight, spoiler_angle and AWD provided the most amount of variance to the mpg values.

 Is the slope of the linear model considered to be zero?
 Why or why not?

+The slope is not considered to be Zero because, slope is a function of R and Standard deviation.
+Neither R nor Stdev is zero.
+Also, the P-value indicate a significant relationship between the dependent and independent variables which is an indication of non-zero slope

 Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

+The model predicted mpg of MechaCar prototypes effectively because we have an R-Square of 71%, which means 71% of the data fits the model.